MozzBuilds/Resistance-Temple/readme.md

 * The app should show all members that are booked in for a particular class"

-## The app was all produced in Visual Studio code, utilizing the below technologies:
+## The app was all produced in Visual Studio code, utilizing:
 * PSQL
 * Python3
 * Flask
 * HTML5 and CSS

-## To run the app once downloaded:
+## To run the app once saved locally:
 * Open up the RESISTANCE_TEMPLE folder in Visual Studio Code
 * Open up two terminals preferably, and change directory into the above folder
 * In Terminal 1, run the following commands: